 Are you even a real Philadelphian if you don't eat cheesesteaks?
 Are you even a tourist if you didn't get one on during your visit?
 These are obviously pressing questions, especially for vegetarians.
 But with Govinda's, even the meat-free among us can chow down on an absolutely scrumptious, faux chicken cheesesteak at this laid-back, counter-service spot.
 It may be imitation chicken, but it gives the city's meat-laden grease bombs a run for their money.
 Some other go-to's at this tiny shop are the pepper steak and desserts like vegan peanut butter chocolate cheesecake.

 HipCityVeg is a fresher, cleaner way to get your fast-food fix in Philly.
-In the time it might take you to polish off a monstrous Big Mac, you can eat a seriously tasty (and probably a-hundred-times better-for-you) veggie or vegan dish from this counter-service spot, like spicy udon noodles, the HipCity ranch sandwich, and the Ziggy burger.
-You should also treat yo' self to the green lemonade and a side of scrumptious sweet potato fries, because really, you can't have fast food without fries, even when you're looking out for that thing called "your health."
+In the time it might take you to polish off a monstrous Big Mac, you can eat a legitimately tasty (and probably a-hundred-times better-for-you) veggie burger (the Ziggy) or sandwich (HipCity ranch).
+You should also treat yo' self to the green lemonade and side of sweet potato fries, because really, you can't have fast food without fries, even when you're looking out for that thing called "your health."

 This Chinatown spot is kosher, vegetarian, and BYOB -- because Philly is just the best sometimes.
 New Harmony has ultra-tasty and classic menu items (with a veggie twist), like General Tso's except with tofu, kung pao “chicken,” moo shu “pork,” and steamed buns, plus fried bananas that are a must for dessert.
 A lot of the dishes here are vegan and gluten-free, too, making it a top choice in the city for anybody with a dietary restriction.